 If you want to bring your own SPD shoe and clip into our SPD pedal, there is a $2 charge.

-Finally, if you rent a bike for more than one day, you can use our clip-in pedals and shoes for free.
+If you rent a bike for more than one day you use of our clip-in pedals and shoes is free.

 5. Do you sell bikes?

 Yes.
 We are Anchorage's only Authorized Fuji, SE, Breezer, and Kestrel bike dealer.
 Please click on their links and check-out their highly-nuanced selection.
-They are great bikes that sell at a great price.
-We sell for the lower 48 MSRP!
-And there is no sales tax in Anchorage.
+They are great bikes that sell for a great price.
+We sell for the lower 48 MSRP and there is no sales tax in Anchorage.
 If you want to buy one we may have one it in stock but if we don't have the precise model, size and color you want will gladly order it.
 It takes about two weeks for it to arrive.